Featherstone Rovers

-Featherstone Rovers are a professional rugby league club in Featherstone, West Yorkshire, England, who play in the Championship.
-Featherstone is a former coal mining town with a population of around 16,000 and Rovers are one of the last "small town teams" which were common in rugby league in the early 20th century.
-The club has produced many junior players who have gone on to play for Super League clubs.
+Featherstone Rovers are a professional rugby league club in Featherstone, West Yorkshire, England.
+The club play home games at Post Office Road and currently compete in the Championship, the second tier of British rugby league.

+Featherstone Rovers have won the League Championship once and Challenge Cup three times.

 Their local rivals are Castleford and Wakefield Trinity, and in the Championship, Halifax.

-The club have won the Challenge Cup three times, in 1967, 1973 and 1983, and been League Champions once, in 1977.
+The club's traditional home colours are white with blue hoops.

 History

 1889–1902: Origins

 Featherstone Trinity RUFC were formed in 1889.
 Featherstone Trinity played their first game on the New Inn fields against Castleford Mill Lane Rovers.
 The following season in 1890, Featherstone went 19 games without defeat.
-They dropped the Trinity to become simply Featherstone RUFC in 1894.
+They dropped the Trinity from their name to become simply Featherstone RUFC in 1894.
 Featherstone voted to join the Northern Union in 1898 and became the town's first rugby league team.
 Featherstone played in the following competitions the Charlesworth Cup (1889 to 1905), the Dunhill Cup.
 (1890 to 1894) and the Yorkshire Second Competition (1898 to 1902).
 They folded in 1902.